Zanskar; a new cycle touring and trekking mecca?

 With a tear and many memories, I trekked across the Shingo La for one last time with a team in 2016.
 Thank goodness the under construction road was quiet and indeed the only jeep to drive to the top got stuck.
 Surprisingly the necessary campsites are still intact.

-2016 stuck - road is a generous term, this section of the Shingo La needs concrete - Jamie
+2016 stuck: calling this a road is being generous, this section of the Shingo La needs concrete - Jamie